mahermendke060/Multimind-ai/README.md

 # AI Model Comparison Website

 A Next.js application that allows users to compare responses from multiple AI models simultaneously.
-Users can select from GPT-5, Claude 4 Sonnet, Gemini 2.5, and DeepSeek models, send a single message, and receive responses from all selected models in parallel.
+Users can select from GPT-5, Claude 3.5 Sonnet, Gemini 2.5 Pro, and DeepSeek R1 models, send a single message, and receive responses from all selected models in parallel.

 ## Features